+Vishen Lakhiani, an entrepreneur, author and motivational speaker, coined the concept the three ‘Most Important Questions’ (MIQ).
+A considerable portion of what took place in this pillar was influenced by his teaching of this concept.
+Children were not only taught the importance of setting goals but they were taught to frame these as ‘end goals’ rather than ‘means goals’ to enhance chances of success.
+The children were introduced to the following three MIQ questions:

+What experiences do I want in my life?

+How do I want to grow?

+How do I want to contribute to the world?

+These three questions were integrated into the children’s Taku Wairua workbook and they were encouraged to list the answers under the three headings, experience, growth and contribution.
+Vishen claims, answering these three questions sets people on a path to achieving their end goals.

+The MIQ concept complements the Māori principle of Whakapapa and in particular the need to establish and maintain connections.
+As Vishen stated, “While we are here to have experiences, we're also here to grow … [t]hat's… [the] wonderful thing about being human.
+And the final one is to contribute.
+I believe we're all connected … us, and nature, and the oceans, and the atmosphere, and the

+seas.
+We are all connected”

-the importance of setting goals.
-Conventional goal setting theory places emphasis on task performance and specifically on being optimally efficient and productive (Lock and Latham, cited in Tosi, 1991).
-This theory asserts the importance of setting difficult goals, that are specific and measurable, in the belief this would stimulate cognitive resources and stimulate motivation.
-In essence this theory rubbishes the idea of ‘do your best’.
-This theory has, however, been challenged by sustainable goal setting theory.
-In sustainable goal setting theory, emphasis is placed on a holistic outcome for goal setting, and value is placed on a balanced approach, stipulating productivity and efficiency alone will not contribute to people's sense of well-being and community (Neubert & Dyck, 2016).
+This approach to goal setting challenges conventional goal setting theory which places emphasis on task performance and being optimally efficient and productive (Lock and Latham, cited in Tosi, 1991).
+It asserts the importance of setting difficult goals, that are specific and measurable, in the belief this stimulates cognitive resources and motivation.
+In essence, it rubbishes the idea of ‘do your best’.
+Embracing the MIQ concept, positions this approach to goal setting in line with sustainable goal setting theory which emphasizes a holistic outcome, and values a balanced approach, stipulating productivity and efficiency alone will not contribute to people's sense of well-being and community (Neubert & Dyck, 2016).
 Sustainable goal setting embraces the need for people to have fulfilling relationships, contribute positively to their communities, encourage social justice, environmental well-being and generally to improve the world (Giacalone, 2004).

-In this pillar, Taku Wairua embraced principles of the sustainable goal setting theory.
-As one of the Taku Wairua team observed, the programme was designed specifically to ensure the ‘dream day’ activity happened before introducing the concept of Specific, Measurable, Achievable, Realistic and Timebound (SMART) goals, as “if we go straight to SMART goals, then we're basically quashing any dreams, because a part of SMART is Realistic and Timebound, etc. So as long as we're putting the SMART goals into the context of reaching to achieve their dream, then that's, I think, teaching a really good framework, because we're allowing them to dream big and actually giving them a framework toward chasing those dreams”.
+Vishen emphasises the importance of dreaming big when setting goals, and the Taku Wairua team incorporated this idea into the programme.
+One of the Taku Wairua team observed, the programme was designed specifically to ensure the ‘dream day’ activity happened before introducing the concept of Specific, Measurable, Achievable, Realistic and Timebound (SMART) goals, as “if we go straight to SMART goals, then we're basically quashing any dreams, because a part of SMART is Realistic and Timebound, etc. So as long as we're putting the SMART goals into the context of reaching to achieve their dream, then that's, I think, teaching a really good framework, because we're allowing them to dream big and actually giving them a framework toward chasing those dreams”.
 This team member stressed the learning taken place by the children, citing one of the children as saying:

 “The most important part is not reaching the goal, but giving your all to reach those dreams.”